-RAP supports the efficient development of enterprise OData-based SAP Fiori UI services and Web APIs intrinsically optimized for SAP HANA on SAP Business Technology Platform (BTP) ABAP Environment – formerly known as SAP Cloud Platform ABAP environment as well as on SAP S/4HANA, regardless of whether you want to start from scratch (greenfield implementations) or reuse existing business logic (brownfield implementations).
+RAP supports the efficient development of enterprise OData-based SAP Fiori UI services and Web APIs intrinsically optimized for SAP HANA on SAP Business Technology Platform (BTP) ABAP Environment – formerly known as SAP Cloud Platform ABAP Environment – as well as on SAP S/4HANA, regardless of whether you want to start from scratch (greenfield implementations) or reuse existing business logic (brownfield implementations).

 Where is RAP available ?

 - SAP S/4HANA on-premise starting with edition 1909